Ata Caldera: Structure

 The National Catalogue of the Active Volcanoes of Japan (JMA, 2013) included features of the Ibusuki Volcanic Field as part of the Ata post-caldera system.
 By this definition the single caldera may be a rounded triangle about 30km in length and up to 25km in width, although the usual quoted size is smaller.

 Relationships

-Immediately adjacent to the north of the caldera is the Sakurajima volcano in the Aira Caldera and further away to the south along what has been termed the Kagoshima Graben is the Kikai Caldera.
+Immediately adjacent to the north of the caldera is the Sakurajima volcano in Aira Caldera and further away to the south along what has been termed the Kagoshima Graben is the Kikai Caldera.
 This alignment was first described by Tadaiti Matumoto in the 1940s.
 The alignment extends all the way north past Mount Kirishima to intersect the Aso Caldera by gravitational anomaly.
 The tectonic processes are rather complex in this region where the Okinawa Plate is colliding with the Amur Plate and the Pacific Plate is subducting under both.